vaibhavgeometer/Space-Shooter/README.md

-Space Shooter
+# Space Shooter

-A simple space shooter game built with Pygame, created using antigravity and gemini.
+A simple space shooter game built with Pygame, created using Google Antigravity and Gemini (Vibe Coding).

 ## Installation